billbill100/Weather-Clock/README.md

 This project is based on the original open-source code and project details found here.

 # Important update for those living in the Southern Hemesphere: -
-use the file tilted littlefs_southern.bin instead of littlefs.bin
+use the file titled littlefs_southern.bin instead of littlefs.bin

 https://thingpulse.com/product/esp32-wifi-color-display-kit-grande/